Huy-Ngo/acanban/docs/source/meth/implementation/file.rst

    :name: upload

-In case of uploading files for other purposes, such as including a picture in a comment, is similar to the flow described above, except that the primary key is not stored in the project, and the link to the stored file is returned instead.
+In case of uploading files for other purposes, such as including a picture in a comment, is similar to the flow described above.
+However, the primary key is not stored in the project, and the link to the stored file is returned instead.